AES (NYSE:AES) Issues FY 2022 Earnings Guidance

-AES (NYSE:AES – Get Rating) updated its FY 2022 earnings guidance on Monday.
+AES (NYSE:AES – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $1.55-$1.65 for the period, compared to the consensus EPS estimate of $1.62.
 The company issued revenue guidance of -.

-Several analysts recently commented on the stock.
-Seaport Res Ptn reiterated a buy rating on shares of AES in a research report on Monday, April 4th.
-Credit Suisse Group assumed coverage on shares of AES in a research report on Monday, April 25th.
-They issued a neutral rating and a $25.00 price target for the company.
-Susquehanna Bancshares reduced their price target on shares of AES from $32.00 to $30.00 in a research report on Tuesday, May 10th.
-Morgan Stanley upped their price target on shares of AES from $30.50 to $32.50 and gave the company an overweight rating in a research report on Wednesday, April 20th.
-Finally, Citigroup assumed coverage on shares of AES in a research report on Tuesday, March 22nd.
-They issued a buy rating and a $27.00 price target for the company.
-Three research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-Based on data from MarketBeat.com, AES has an average rating of Buy and a consensus price target of $28.69.

-A number of hedge funds and other institutional investors have recently modified their holdings of AES.
-Vanguard Group Inc. grew its stake in AES by 1.6% in the 1st quarter.
-Vanguard Group Inc. now owns 83,790,219 shares of the utilities provider’s stock valued at $2,155,923,000 after acquiring an additional 1,285,423 shares during the last quarter.
-Clean Energy Transition LLP acquired a new stake in AES in the 1st quarter valued at about $31,799,000.
-Goldman Sachs Group Inc. grew its stake in AES by 17.7% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 4,193,594 shares of the utilities provider’s stock valued at $107,901,000 after acquiring an additional 631,641 shares during the last quarter.
-Invesco Ltd. lifted its holdings in AES by 13.0% in the 1st quarter.
-Invesco Ltd. now owns 5,153,752 shares of the utilities provider’s stock valued at $132,606,000 after purchasing an additional 592,767 shares in the last quarter.
-Finally, Eaton Vance Management lifted its holdings in AES by 129.8% in the 1st quarter.
-Eaton Vance Management now owns 743,894 shares of the utilities provider’s stock valued at $19,141,000 after purchasing an additional 420,218 shares in the last quarter.
-92.97% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently made changes to their positions in the company.
+Vanguard Group Inc. lifted its position in AES by 1.6% during the 1st quarter.
+Vanguard Group Inc. now owns 83,790,219 shares of the utilities provider’s stock worth $2,155,923,000 after buying an additional 1,285,423 shares in the last quarter.
+Clean Energy Transition LLP bought a new stake in AES during the 1st quarter worth about $31,799,000.
+Goldman Sachs Group Inc. lifted its position in AES by 17.7% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 4,193,594 shares of the utilities provider’s stock worth $107,901,000 after buying an additional 631,641 shares in the last quarter.
+Invesco Ltd. lifted its position in AES by 13.0% during the 1st quarter.
+Invesco Ltd. now owns 5,153,752 shares of the utilities provider’s stock worth $132,606,000 after buying an additional 592,767 shares in the last quarter.
+Finally, Eaton Vance Management increased its stake in shares of AES by 129.8% during the 1st quarter.
+Eaton Vance Management now owns 743,894 shares of the utilities provider’s stock worth $19,141,000 after purchasing an additional 420,218 shares during the last quarter.
+92.97% of the stock is owned by institutional investors.

 AES Company Profile (Get Rating)